Gokultcr/Tree-species-classification-using-CNN/README.md

 ```
 # Step 2: Preprocessing
-We preprocess the images by normalizing pixel values and performing any required transformations such as resizing or augmentation.
+Preprocess the images by normalizing pixel values and performing any required transformations such as resizing or augmentation.

 ```python
 ## pre-processing